preservim/vim-wordy/README.markdown

 ### On demand

-Using this plugin's commands does not require any special configuration.
+Using this plugin’s commands does not require any special configuration.

 Important note: on the first use of each of the plugin’s dictionaries, a spell file will be built.
 This produces a message that resembles: